As mentioned before, we recently visited our “home” church in Groton, Connecticut: Bishop Seabury Anglican Church.

 Their services aren’t held in a conventional building either, but when you have 16,000 members, you need a big auditorium.

-Nowhoused in the former Carleton Theater theater, it featured a stage on which sat some 150 or so singers.
-The Brooklyn Tabernacle Choir has won Grammy awards, and they were in full voice, though casually dressed, Labor Day weekend.
+The Brooklyn Tabernacle Choir has won Grammy awards, and they were in full voice, though casually dressed, on Labor Day weekend.

-In particular, “It is Well with My Soul” had such an enormous emotional element to it, I cried.
-The calling chorus–the choir singing “It is Well,” while we responded with the same, reverberated with enormous power.
+In particular, “It is Well with My Soul” had such an enormous emotional element that I cried.
+The calling chorus–the choir singing “It is Well,” while we responded with the same– reverberated with enormous power.

 Pastor Al Toledo from the Chicago Tabernacle preached to the point and practically on Romans 12, one of my favorite passages.
 I took notes!